 Dr Pallave Dasari is a senior postdoctoral fellow in the Breast Biology & Cancer Unit at The Queen Elizabeth Hospital and University of Adelaide.
 Her research focuses on the immunological underpinnings of breast cancer risk, specifically how the immune system in the breast switches off so it can’t destroy any lurking pre-cancerous cells.
 She is also a science communicator, convening the Science in the Pub Adelaide series and was named as one of 30 “Superstars of STEM” in a new initiative of Science and Technology Australia in 2017.
 Pallave has also recently completed a Master of Science in Public Policy and Management at Carnegie Mellon University.

 Professor Rachel Burton is based at the Waite Campus, University of Adelaide where she is the Head of the Plant Science Department.
 She is a molecular biologist, passionate about plant cell walls, dietary fibre, weird crops and biofuels.
 She was one of the inaugural Superstars of STEM and loves communicating her science to the public.

-We would like to thank all the experts who have taken part in this show for donating their time to this production, thereby inspiring our audiences in all things scientific and poetic.
+We would like to thank all the experts who have taken part in our shows and films for donating their time and inspiring our audiences in all things science and arts.